Plumpton, Cumbria: The village

-Plumpton railway station was opened by the Lancaster and Carlisle Railway on 17 December 1846.
-It lay on the West Coast Main Line but after ownership by the London and North Western Railway and the London Midland and Scottish Railway it was closed by British Railways on 31 May 1948 soon after nationalisation.
+Plumpton railway station was opened by the Lancaster & Carlisle Railway on 17 December 1846.
+It lay on the West Coast Main Line but after ownership by the London & North Western Railway and the London Midland and Scottish Railway it was closed by British Railways on 31 May 1948 soon after nationalisation.

-Plumpton is within the civil parish of Hesket but was from 1866 to 1934 a separate parish under the name of Plumpton Wall.
+Plumpton is within the civil parish of Hesket but was from 1866 to 1 April 1934 a separate parish under the name of Plumpton Wall.
 Before that it was a chapelry or township of Lazonby parish.

 The nearby areas of Plumpton Head, Plumpton Street and Plumpton Foot were not part of Plumpton parish but in Penrith or Hesket-in-the-Forest parishes.